fastrgv/RufasSok/README.md

 -------------------------------------------------------

-"ocmpss.sh" builds on OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "puller" and "ibox".
-Just type "ccc.sh puller" or "ccc.sh ibox" to compile on any platform, assuming the presence of an Ada compiler.
+"ocmpss.sh" builds on OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "ipuller3" and "ibox3".
+Just type "ccc.sh ipuller3" or "ccc.sh ibox3" to compile on any platform, assuming the presence of an Ada compiler.

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.